Policy Number: 333

 IV.
 Ownership of Intellectual Property

-A. Intellectual Property Owned by Rice University
+A. Intellectual Property Owned by the University

 B. Intellectual Property Not Owned by Rice University

-• outside of the conduct of Rice University research; and
+• outside the conduct of Rice research;

 C. Significant Use of Rice University Resources